What is the Fraction 4/5? A Deep Dive into Fractions and Their Applications

 Improper Fractions and Mixed Numbers: Expanding the Understanding

-While 4/5 is a proper fraction (numerator < denominator), it's important to understand improper fractions (numerator ≥ denominator) and mixed numbers (a whole number and a proper fraction).
-An improper fraction can be converted to a mixed number and vice versa.
-For example, 6/5 is an improper fraction, which is equivalent to the mixed number 1 1/5.
+While 4/5 is a proper fraction (numerator < denominator), it helps to understand improper fractions (numerator ≥ denominator) and mixed numbers (a whole number and a proper fraction).
+Day to day, an improper fraction can be converted to a mixed number and vice versa.
+Take this: 6/5 is an improper fraction, which is equivalent to the mixed number 1 1/5.

 Frequently Asked Questions (FAQ)